AndreChaves95/RestAPI_JavaSpringBoot/javaspring/README.md

 - Spring knows that creating an instance of RunsJsonDataLoader it is dependent that an instance of RunRepository also exists, injecting it to the constructor

+## Docker

+### docker-compose.yml file
+- image:latest -> might not be a good practice if all members are supposed to use the same version
+- ports:'1111' -> on container side it will run on this port

+## PostgresSQL DB
+- Spring will create a JDBC connection and read from docker-compose file at runtime to fill properties